huaxuyu/masscubedocs/content/_index.md

 toc: false
 ---

 <br/><br/>

-MassCube is an end-to-end mass spectrometry-based metabolomics data processing framework.
+MassCube is an end-to-end mass spectrometry data processing framework designed to manage everything from individual files to ultra-large metabolomics studies involving more than 10,000 injections.

 **MassCube** enables:

-* **Untargeted feature extraction**
+* **Untargeted feature detection**
-    * Accurate and comprehensive feature detection in LC-MS/MS data, with accurate annotation of isotopes, charge states, adducts, and in-source fragments.
+    * Accurate and comprehensive feature detection, with accurate annotation of isotopes, charge states, adducts, and in-source fragments.

+* **Comprehensive feature evalution**
+    * Understand chromatographic peak shapes using Gaussian similarity, noise score, asymmetry factor and more.

-* Compound annotation and analog search
+* **Compound annotation and analog search**
     * Ultra-fast annotation of MS/MS spectra with high confidence, suppoted by entropy similarity.

-* Data visualization
+* **Data visualization**
-    * Visualize the data in a variety of ways and generate publication-quality graphs, including chromatograms, single spectrum, MS/MS matching plots, and molecular networks.
+    * Visualize the data in a variety of ways and generate publication-quality graphs, including chromatograms, single spectrum, MS/MS matching plots, PCA plots and more.

-* Tools for data analysis
+* **Flexible development and implementation**
-    * A variety of tools for data analysis, including data normalization, missing value imputation, and statistical analysis.
+    * A variety of fundemental algorithms are available for flexible usage, including data normalization, network analysis, and statistical analysis.

 ## Installation

-*masscube* python package is available from [PyPI](https://pypi.org/project/masscube)

-### Windows or Mac

-Open terminal and using pip to install *masscube* python package.
+In terminal, using pip to install the *masscube* python package.

 ```console
 pip install masscube
 ```

+*masscube* python package is available from [PyPI](https://pypi.org/project/masscube)

 ## Explore